-History: The exemption was created by PA 86-120.
+History: PA 86-120 created the exemption.
 PA 99-173 extended the exemption from 10 years to 30 years for services provided between companies engaged in a joint venture.
-PA 06-187 extends the exemption to limited liability corporations and extends the exemption's duration from 10 to 20 consecutive years and specifies that it starts from the date the joint venture is formed, incorporated, or organized.
+PA 06-187 extended the exemption to limited liability corporations, extended the exemption's duration from 10 to 20 consecutive years and specified that it starts from the date the joint venture is formed, incorporated, or organized.
+PA 12-1 of the June Special Session expanded eligibility for, and extended the duration of, the exemption for certain kinds of joint ventures in the aircraft industry.